bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

     - setMenuBadge: this will set a badge for a specific generic content in the sidekick area;
     - removeMenuBadge: this will remove any badges that a specific generic content might have;
     - panel:
+      - open: this function will open the sidekick options panel automatically;
+      - close: this function will close the sidekick options panel automatically (and also the sidebar content if open, to avoid inconsistencies in ui);
+  - panel:
-      - open: this function will open the sidekick options panel automatically.
-It optionally takes the ID of a generic content sidekick area (as returned by `setGenericContentItems`) to open that specific panel;
+    - open: this function will open a generic content sidekick area panel.
+It optionally takes the ID of that area (as returned by `setGenericContentItems`) to select which one to open;
     - openCorePanel: this function will open one of the core panels, such as Polls, described by the `SidekickAreaCorePanelEnum`.
 Polls, Timer and Breakout are ignored unless the user could already open them from the sidebar navigation;
+    - close: this function will close the panel currently displayed in the sidekick area;
+- sidekick-options-container:
+  - open: this function will open the sidekick options panel automatically;
   - close: this function will close the sidekick options panel automatically (and also the sidebar content if open, to avoid inconsistencies in ui);
-- sidekick-options-container:
-  - open: this function will open the sidekick options panel automatically (deprecated, use `sidekickArea.options.panel.open` instead);
-  - close: this function will close the sidekick options panel automatically (and also the sidebar content if open, to avoid inconsistencies in ui) (deprecated, use `sidekickArea.options.panel.close` instead);
 - user-status:
   - setAwayStatus: this function will set the away status of the user to a certain status;
 - captions: